Repeat or revenge: Alabama vs. Georgia, again, for CFP title | Federal News Network

 The Tide and the Bullodgs spent six weeks ranked No. 1 and No. 2, in some order, in the AP Top 25 this season.
 Big things were expected of both teams from the outset: Alabama started No. 1, Georgia began at No. 5.

-But even though Alabama coach Nick Saban is 25-1 against his former assistant coaches — including 4-0 against Georgia coach Kirby Smart, who spent 11 years with him in Tuscaloosa — history says a rematch for the national title is a great sign for the Bulldogs.
+But even though Saban is 25-1 against his former assistant coaches — including 4-0 against Smart, who spent 11 years with him in Tuscaloosa — history says a rematch for the national title is a great sign for the Bulldogs.

 In the 2011 season, LSU beat Alabama in the regular season.
 Alabama won the rematch for the Bowl Championship Series national title.